gpufit/Gpufit/docs/customization.rst

     #include "....cuh"              // filename

-4. Add a switch case in 3 CUDA device functions in the file estimators.cuh_
+4. Add a switch case in three CUDA device functions in the file estimators.cuh_

-For calculation of Chi-squares.
+  4a.
+For calculation of Chi-squares:

     .. code-block:: cuda